Italy Pet Import Requirements

 Only birds who are originating from these non-EU countries will be permitted entry.
 The following requirements will apply in addition to those listed above.

-• Bird Owners must enter Italy at an approved border inspection point.
+• Bird owners must enter Italy at an approved border inspection point.

-• Have an examination by a licensed veterinarian within 48 hours of transport and found free of any signs of disease or external parasites.
+• Have an examination by a licensed veterinarian within 48 hours of transport and be found free of any signs of disease or external parasites.

 • Have a veterinarian issue a health certificate including the following information: description of the bird, owner of the bird, and address of origin and address of destination of the bird.